yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 15.1 How To Optimize Render Web Page?
 > - Combine multiple operations to one time.
-> - Use class name insted of modifying each element's style by javaScript.
+> - Modify element's style by change class name is better than change the style by css-in-js.
-> - Set the position to absolute or fixed to the element needs to reflow multiple times, the element will escape the document flow to prevent affect other elements.
+> - Set the position to absolute or fixed to the element needs to reflow multiple times, the element will escape from document flow to prevent affect other elements.
 > - ...
 <br/>